July 20th 2020

 Coronavirus: Which painkiller should I take?

-Painkillers are flying off the shelves at the moment, but there's still a degree of confusion over which ones to use for different ailments - specifically for coronavirus.
-To clear things up, we asked Dr Sophie Shotter, Medical Director of Illuminate Skin Clinic who is currently running a non-profit private GP service in the time of coronavirus, with both remote and in-person appointments.
+With what's being called 'the worst cold ever' going round at the moment, we've been stocking up on painkillers in case we're struck with it, but there's always been a degree of confusion over which ones to use for different ailments – specifically what to take for coronavirus.
+To clear things up, we asked Dr Sophie Shotter, Medical Director of Illuminate Skin Clinic which painkillers she recommends for while illness.

 Ibuprofen: when to take it and when not to?

-You may have read reports that taking ibuprofen for coronavirus is ill-advised.
-As Sophie explains, this originates from doctors in France noticing a link between young people diagnosed with COVID-19 people becoming very ill after taking the ibuprofen.
-This is not scientifically accurate, at this stage, says Sophie and the World Health Organisation has withdrawn its advice on avoiding the anti-inflammatory drug, which includes Nurofen, for coronavirus symptoms.
-"Having said that, right now if I got COVID-19, I wouldn't take Ibuprofen, I would stick to paracetamol," she says.
+You may have read reports early last year that taking ibuprofen for coronavirus is ill-advised.
+This advice originated in March 2020 from doctors in France noticing a link between young people diagnosed with Covid-19 becoming very ill after taking ibuprofen.
+Sophie explains this is not scientifically accurate and the World Health Organisation withdrew its advice on avoiding the anti-inflammatory drug for coronavirus symptoms.
+"Having said that, right now if I got Covid-19, I wouldn't take Ibuprofen, I would stick to paracetamol," she says.